 Kait’s poetry touches on such topics as depression, anxiety, relationships, heartbreak, self-care, and healing.
 She often weaves nature into her poems and loves creating intricate, visceral imagery that hits readers in all the senses.
 She is currently fascinated with writing nonets and deep-diving into her late teen/young adult romances and traumas.

-When she is not writing poetry, Kait spends her time reading, singing, baking banana bread, creating social media content for a local farm animal sanctuary, and binge watching shows on Netflix.
+When she is not writing poetry, Kait spends her time reading, singing, baking banana bread muffins, and binge watching shows on Netflix.
 She currently lives in Minneapolis with her partner, their regal cat Spart, and their very polite Aussie mix Jesse.